aguilarjavier/Simple-Webserver/README.md

 # Simple-Webserver
-Project for cop5611 that I chose to learn about networking.
-My goals for this project was to
+Project for cop5611 that I chose to learn about networking.\n My goals for this project was to
 - Learn about sockets
 - Learn about http, tcp